facephi/sdk-mobile-documentation/docs/ios/SelphID_Component.md

 - **SelphIDDocumentType.FOREIGN_CARD:** The widget is configured to capture foreign documents.

-- The widget is configured to perform the capture of credit cards.
+- - **SelphIDDocumentType.CREDIT_CARD:** The widget is configured to perform the capture of credit cards.

 - **SelphIDDocumentType.CUSTOM:** The widget is configured to capture other types of documents that do not fall into any of the above categories.